llvm/circt/docs/PyCDE.md

     #  .reshape(16, 2).to_circt()
 ```

-or manually manage a `Matrix` object.
+or manually manage a `NDArray` object.

 ```python
 @module